-Take a college course.
-The word “college” might make you cringe by stirring up dollar signs in your mind.
-But not all college courses come at a price.
-For example, the University of California-Irvine’s Distance Learning Center provides the personal finance foundation you need to excel through an online learning platform.
-The free course, “Fundamentals of Personal Financial Planning,” was developed by the learning center with the help of a grant from the Certified Financial Planner Board of Standards.
-The course includes 22 lessons ranging from goal-setting to estate planning.
+Enroll in an Educational Program.
+The term “college” might invoke financial apprehensions, triggering visions of expenses.
+However, not all collegiate courses come with a price tag.
+For instance, the University of California-Irvine’s Distance Learning Center furnishes a foundation in personal finance through an online learning platform.
+The course “Fundamentals of Personal Financial Planning,” offered free of charge, was created by the learning center in collaboration with a grant from the Certified Financial Planner Board of Standards.
+The curriculum encompasses 22 lessons spanning goal establishment to estate planning.

 The recommendations contained in this article are designed for informational purposes only.
 Essential Lending DBA Wise Loan does not guarantee the accuracy of the information provided in this article; is not responsible for any errors, omissions, or misrepresentations; and is not responsible for the consequences of any decisions or actions taken as a result of the information provided above.

 More information on Installment Loans and how they work in your state: